 Hi !
 My name is Franklin, Frankie for short.
 I am a black and white parti cocker with brown eyebrows.
 The vet said I was about 8 years young.

-My foster thinks I have only about 20% vision.
+The vet says I am blind now .
 Since I now have dry eye because of the cherry eye problem, I have to have eye meds put in my eyes three times each day for the rest of my life.
-When it is nighttime I have trouble getting around and run into walls and furniture.
-During the daylight I can see a little bit better.

 I am crate trained although I really don’t like the crate but my foster Mom says I have to tolerate it when she has to go away.
 I am housebroken too.
 I do require a fenced in yard because if I wander off, I can’t see well enough to find my way back home.